candasm/artisan-deployer/docs/getting-started.md

 fail and wipe out my servers?
 For that reason, EasyDeploy commands include a `--dry-run` option to **show the commands executed by the deployment/rollback, without actually executing them**.
-Always include this option when using EasyDeploy for the first time:
+Always include this option when using Artisan Deployer for the first time:

 ```bash
 # show the commands to deploy into "prod", but don't execute them